ippontech/blog-usa/posts/streamline-your-data-transformations-by-running-dbt-directly-on-databricks-using-jobs.md

 # Why dbt and Databricks

 I am a huge fan of using dbt with Databricks and it is very easy to have them running together thanks to the [Databricks adapter](https://github.com/databricks/dbt-databricks).
-All models use Delta Lake out of the box and you also have few extra features like [snapshots](https://docs.getdbt.com/docs/build/snapshots) and [merge](https://docs.getdbt.com/reference/resource-configs/spark-configs#the-merge-strategy).
+All models use Delta Lake out of the box and you also have a few extra features like [snapshots](https://docs.getdbt.com/docs/build/snapshots) and [merge](https://docs.getdbt.com/reference/resource-configs/spark-configs#the-merge-strategy).
 Unity Catalog is supported and the adapter also includes SQL macros that are optimized to run with the [Photon runtime](https://docs.databricks.com/runtime/photon.html).

-Safe to say that Databricks with dbt pairs very well and is also a good alternative to Delta Live Tables for your ETL pipelines.
+It's safe to say that Databricks pairs very well with dbt and is also a good alternative to Delta Live Tables for your ETL pipelines.
 For more details on the configuration and how to use the adapter, please read [this page](https://docs.getdbt.com/reference/resource-configs/spark-configs).

 # Databricks Workflows

-Databricks Workflows is a fully-managed orchestration service that is highly reliable and also very easy to use.
+Databricks Workflows is a fully-managed orchestration service that is highly reliable and very easy to use.
 We're going to use that to create and run our dbt job directly on Databricks without configuring any external resources.

 Before creating the dbt job, make sure that Databricks SQL is enabled for your workspace and that you have a SQL warehouse created.
 Also, your dbt project must be a Databricks Repos, it can't run directly from DBFS.